Andrew-Bordei/Data-Science/oil_model/readme.md

 > **To develop a machine learning model that will be able to accurately predict the price of crude oil**

-To accomplish the objective it is necessary to formulate 5 technical sub-objectives:
+To accomplish the objective it is necessary to complete 5 technical sub-objectives:

 1.